 It’s ideal for unmarried couples to come up with a cohabitation agreement that sets forth their decisions on financial support, property division, parenting time and custody.
 On this page, we’re going to discuss some of the rights that unmarried fathers have when it comes to seeking child support, custody and much more in New Jersey.

 Our team of experienced family law specialists has helped countless unmarried fathers when it comes to protecting their rights and giving them the freedoms they deserve to have with their children.
-If you or a loved one is an unmarried father who is struggling with their legal options, feel free to call us at 201-880-9772 or request an online appointment so we can get a better understanding of your situation and help you take the necessary initial steps towards upholding your legal rights.
+If you or a loved one is an unmarried father who is struggling with their legal options, call us at 201-880-9772 or request an online appointment so we can get a better understanding of your situation and help you take the necessary initial steps towards upholding your legal rights.

 Do Unmarried Fathers Have a Disadvantage?